cupidthecat/cupid-clip/README.md

 This tool is designed for Linux systems, offering a simple way to batch copy text data from multiple files or directories into the clipboard.

+It now supports **configuration files** via **cupidconf**, allowing users to define persistent settings such as ignored paths, recursive mode, and verbosity.

 ## Features

 - **Multiple File Support:** Read and copy the content of multiple files.